-Control of Rusts of Wheat and Barley (pdf)
+Control of Wheat and Barley Rusts (pdf)

-Evaluation And Selection For Cold Tolerance In Wheat (pdf)
+Evaluation and Selection for Cold Tolerance in Wheat (pdf)

 Club Wheat Breeding (pdf)

-Executive summary: ARS Castella (ARS20060123-31C) developed by the USDA-ARS and WSU was released in 2017 an early maturing club wheat with good performance, excellent stripe rust resistance, aluminum tolerance and tolerance to low falling numbers.
-ARS Castella was entered into the WAVT dry trials only where yields were 109% and 115% of the trial averages in the 12-16, and <12-inch rainfall zones, respectfully.
+ARS Castella (ARS20060123-31C) developed by the USDA-ARS and WSU was released in 2018 as an early maturing club wheat with good performance, excellent stripe rust resistance, aluminum tolerance and tolerance to low falling numbers.
+Castella has performed better in lower rainfall trials where lodging due to its height has not been a problem.

-Assessment of Soil Acidity on Soil-borne Pathogens, Weed Spectrum, Herbicide Activity, Yield, and Crop Quality on Dryland Wheat Production (pdf)
+Assessment of Soil Acidity on Soil-Borne Pathogens, Weed Spectrum, Herbicide Activity Yield, and Crop Quality on Dryland Wheat Production (pdf)

 Extension Education for Wheat and Barley Growers (pdf)

-Quality of Varieties & Pre-Release Lines Genotype & Environment G & E Study (pdf)
+Quality of Varieties and Pre-Release Lines: Genotype & Environment — “G & E” Study (pdf)

 Using these results and analyses, the WWQL works closely with the WGC to develop the, “Preferred WHEAT VARIETIES for Washington based on end-use quality” each year with annual updates.
-Completion of the variety rankings in February represents the first significant accomplishment each year we coordinate variety classification with Oregon and Idaho.
+Completion of the variety rankings in February represents the first significant accomplishment each year We coordinate variety classification with Oregon and Idaho.

 Supplemental Support for Assessing the Quality of Washington Wheat Breeding Samples (pdf)

-Executive summary: This WGC support provides for about 3 months of additional technician time.
+Executive Summary: This WGC support provides for about 3 months of additional technician time.
 The additional work is devoted to evaluating breeder samples for quality from October through mid-January.